 Unacceptable business practices

 We don't allow anything that promotes products, services or business models that we consider unacceptable.
-This includes models like penny or bidding fee auctions, payday loans and plaintiff recruitment services.
+This includes models like penny or bidding fee auctions, payday loans, plaintiff recruitment services and financial services that facilitate the purchase or trade of bitcoin and other cryptocurrencies.
 We also don't allow business models that don't clearly explain their billing policy or value proposition, or use deceptive tactics to charge customers.

 Weapons and explosives

 We don’t allow weapons, fireworks or explosives that can cause damage, harm or injury.
 We also don’t allow instructions for how to use or make any of these products.
 Ads can’t promote: